SMOOTH - Short, smooth and shining. Should be neither too long nor too thick. Ears not

 brush tail is a fault, as is also a partly or wholly hairless tail.

-parting on the back are faults.
-Tail - Carried gracefully in prolongation of the spine; the
+or a pronounce parting on the back are faults.
+Tail - Carried gracefully in prolongation of the

-uniform tight, short, thick, rough, hard outer coat but with finer, somewhat softer, shorter
+WIRE - Uniform tight, short, thick, rough, hard outer coat but with finer, somewhat softer,

-undercoat is a fault.
+shorter undercoat is a fault.
 The distinctive facial furnishings include a beard and eyebrows.
-On

 the hair is such that the wirehaired Dachshund, when viewed form a distance, resembles